 |Rhiannon Giddens at the 2015 Big Ears Festival Knoxville, Tennessee.
 (Photo: Amos Perrine)|

-Rhiannon Giddens has come a long way as a singer and musician when she first broke on the scene in 2010 with Carolina Chocolate Drops.
+Rhiannon Giddens has come a long way as a singer and musician since she first broke on the scene in 2010 with Carolina Chocolate Drops.
 The North Carolina trio established a sound and a set list that was not only historically important, but also artistically risky.
-Dipping into really old mountain music satisfies a niche market at the expense of broader appeal, but by signing with Nonesuch, a label that really knows their audience, the wider appeal grew very quickly.
-The multi-talented Giddens, who studied as an opera singer eventually left the trio to start her own musical journey.
-Her first solo project, the superb Tomorrow Is My Turn was released only two years ago and was nominated for a Grammy Award in the Folk Music category.
-An album of classic folk and blues songs mostly written by trailblazing women such as Nina Simone and Dolly Parton, Giddens carefully researched each work and gave them a fresh perspective.
+Dipping into really old mountain music satisfies a niche market at the expense of broader appeal, but when she signed with Nonesuch, a label that really knows their audience, the wider appeal grew very quickly.
+The multi-talented Giddens, who had studied as an opera singer, eventually left the trio to start her own musical journey.
+Her first solo project, the superb Tomorrow Is My Turn, was released only two years ago and was nominated for a Grammy Award in the Folk Music category.
+For this album of classic folk and blues songs mostly written by trailblazing women such as Nina Simone and Dolly Parton, Giddens carefully researched each work and gave them a fresh perspective.
 Only one original, “Angel City,” appears on the record.

 Freedom Highway, which was released two weeks ago, features nine original songs and three covers and I’m happy to report that there’s not a dud among them.
 It’s only the first track on the album that reflects her sad and solitary cover image.
-“At The Purchaser’s Option” is sung in the first person and it’s about a female slave who carefully weaves her story with a powerful refrain, “you can take my body, you can take my bones, you can take my blood but not my soul.”
+“At The Purchaser’s Option” is sung in the first person and it’s about a female slave who carefully weaves her story with a powerful refrain: “You can take my body, you can take my bones, / You can take my blood but not my soul.”
 It’s not a song about defeat, but a song about empowerment.
-It’s this feeling of empowerment that threads all of the songs on the album ending with “a march down” the “Freedom Highway," so eloquently put by the Staples Singers, back in 1965.
+It’s this feeling of empowerment that threads all of the songs on the album, ending with a "march down” the “Freedom Highway," as so eloquently put by the Staples Singers back in 1965.
 That song perfectly captured the peaceful strength of the Civil Rights movement and it hasn’t lost its luster and meaning, fifty years later.
 For the 21st century, Giddens has blended an up-tempo horn arrangement that sounds like classic New Orleans second line.
 It is this musical mix that highlights each and every track.

 John Corcelli is a music critic, broadcast/producer, and musician.
 He is the author of Frank Zappa FAQ: All That’s Left to Know About the Father of Invention (Backbeat Books, 2016) now available.